 Want to try your hand at deciphering?
 Thanks to Professor Jacob Dahl of Oxford, you can help decipher Proto-Elamite, the earliest known writing system in what is now Iran.
 Professor Dahl is making high-resolution images of Elamite tablets in the Louvre freely available online, in hopes of crowdsourcing the answer to this vexing puzzle.

-What’s your favorite ancient script?
+What’s your favourite ancient script?
 Let us know in the comments!